 If you supply your material in bulk, you will need bulk filling equipment at the end of your process to fill bulk bags, boxes/octabins, drums or totes.
 Bulk material filling equipment is very beneficial to processors as they can be used to fill multiple types of bulk containers, minimize manual handling, and provide a safe, easy, controllable and dust-free method of filling.
 Filling stations can be customized to suit height and access requirements along with potential hazardous areas.
 Here at Spiroflow, our bulk bag fillers are designed to provide not only a dust-free and accurate method of weighing and filling but also a stable, upright bag for safe storage or transport.

 Of course, there are many other types of bulk material handling equipment such as hoppers, bag or sack dump stations, storage silos, bin activators, screeners, bulk bag conditioners, control systems, and more.

 At Spiroflow, we have solved bulk material handling solutions around the world.
-So if you need some help or advice contact us!
+So if you need some help or advice on the bulk material equipment configuration for your unique needs, contact us!